kentcdodds/babel-plugin-codegen/README.md

 1. All code run by `codegen` is _not_ run in a sandboxed environment
 2. All code _must_ run synchronously.
-3. All code will be transpiled via the same instance of babel this plugin is called with, thus inheriting all presets and plugins.
-This means you can rely on any babel plugins/transforms that you're used to using elsewhere in your codebase.
-4. The code that's generated might be transpiled.
-Please check the output to make sure. (babel plugin ordering is tricky business 😇)

 > You may like to watch
 > [this YouTube video](https://www.youtube.com/watch?v=1queadQ0048&list=PLV5CVI1eNcJgCrPH_e6d57KRUTiDZgs0u)